 Thinking About Filing a Personal Injury Claim?

 Have you been injured in a Los Angeles accident?
 You may be entitled to compensation from the person who is responsible for your accident.
-Call the Citywide Law Group to speak with one of our experienced attorneys and learn about how we can help you file a personal injury claim for damages.
+Speak to a Los Angeles personal injury lawyer at Citywide Law Group and learn about how we can help you file a personal injury claim for damages.
 Remember, you have a limited amount of time to act so do not hesitate to call us today.
 We will review your potential case, explain your rights as an accident victim, and explain the steps involved in filing a claim.